-The project is divided into two phases.
+The project was divided into two phases.
 Phase 1 developed and tested potential incident management applications.
-Phase II is the testing of applications in a pilot deployment, evaluating functionality of hardware and software, the human factors, and viability applications for incident management.
-Phase II field deployment is subject to funding availability.
+Phase II involved the testing of applications in a pilot deployment, evaluating functionality of hardware and software, human factors, and viability applications for incident management.

-The University of Arizona (UA) and Arizona State University (ASU) are involved, with UA developing technology and software as well as field demonstration scenarios, and ASU evaluating the program's outcomes.
-UA is responsible for writing the research report with support from ASU (Arizona DOT 2008).
+The University of Arizona (UA) and Arizona State University (ASU) were involved, with UA developing technology and software as well as field demonstration scenarios, and ASU evaluating the program's outcomes.
+UA was responsible for writing the research report with support from ASU (Arizona DOT 2008).